rikspiks/master_thesis/Readme.md

 This GitHub Repository contains all code I used for my Master Thesis.
 All code is written in Python.
 The complete Methodology is sketched out in the workflow below.
 The Thesis answers the question: _How does Climate Sensitivity determine Climate Tipping Risk?_

-All data can be found in the (Zenodo Project)[https://zenodo.org/records/17250455?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImFhN2ZmNTE3LTIzNjEtNDMyOC05MjJiLThlNWFmMjViMDBiZiIsImRhdGEiOnt9LCJyYW5kb20iOiI1NTA2NTBhOGZjZmQ2OTRjZmI3NzNhOWZhMzcyZGRiMSJ9.-B8ge1fWzcRT1nuX99uRYetcIlFMf0SFlkDcwXE5_8UYlnM4bLJmOA2eU-9OZjLqITi5hkPcdLPrRaHkwSmEmw].
+All data can be found in the [Zenodo Project](https://zenodo.org/records/17250455?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImFhN2ZmNTE3LTIzNjEtNDMyOC05MjJiLThlNWFmMjViMDBiZiIsImRhdGEiOnt9LCJyYW5kb20iOiI1NTA2NTBhOGZjZmQ2OTRjZmI3NzNhOWZhMzcyZGRiMSJ9.-B8ge1fWzcRT1nuX99uRYetcIlFMf0SFlkDcwXE5_8UYlnM4bLJmOA2eU-9OZjLqITi5hkPcdLPrRaHkwSmEmw).

 ## Structure: